linkmeup/podcast_release/img/README.md

-Put mp3-files here if you want.
+Put episode image files here if you want.